Fiction – paperback; Bantam USA; 208 pages; 1975.

 To say more would reveal crucial plot spoilers, which makes it almost impossible to review this book properly, but if you think of William Golding’s Lord of the Flies you’ll come to understand the dark heart that beats very strongly at the centre of this novel.

 Of course, there’s an exterior darkness looming over the story too in the form of the war, although it all seems rather remote to Gene, Finny and their fellow 16-year-old students, just a year away from the draft:

 We saw nothing real of it; all our impressions of the war were in the false medium of two dimensions — photographs in the papers and magazines, newsreels, posters — or artificially conveyed to us by a voice on the radio, or headlines across the top of a newspaper.

-Indeed, Finny is so cut off from the horrors of the war he doesn’t believe it it is true.
-At one point he suggests it is nothing more that a conspiracy created by a “bunch of calculating fat old men who don’t want us crowding them out of their jobs”.
-But to Gene, the clever intellectual one, it is more real; in fact he describes it at his defining moment and 15 years on claims he still “instinctively lives and thinks in its atmosphere”.
+Indeed, Finny is so cut off from the horrors of the war he doesn’t believe it is true.
+At one point he suggests it is nothing more than a conspiracy created by a “bunch of calculating fat old men who don’t want us crowding them out of their jobs”.
+But to Gene, the clever intellectual one, it is more real; in fact, he describes it as his defining moment and 15 years on claims he still “instinctively lives and thinks in its atmosphere”.

 A Separate Peace is a beautifully wise and knowing book.
 There’s no driving narrative to force you to keep reading save for a desire to learn what becomes of this fraught friendship between two completely different teenage boys, and yet I couldn’t put it down.
 It encapsulates everything that is wonderful and good in 20th-century literature, coupled with an intelligence that belies its simple premise.

 Truman Capote, one of my favourite writers, described it as “a quietly vital and cleanly written novel that moves, page by page, toward a most interesting target” — and he is completely right.